 Sheffield based hymn-rap artist Otis Mensah talks on the security found in exploring his fears and insecurities, and his project #OtisMensahExists.

-He is a couple years into his role as the poet laureate of Sheffield, the first person of Ghanaian heritage to be granted that honour.
+He was named poet laureate of Sheffield in 2019 and spent a year in post, the first person to be granted that honour.
 Known as someone who brings a lot of energy to his live performances, he has toured with artists like Benjamin Zephaniah, KOTA the Friend, Open Mike Eagle, and Mahalia.
 Documenting slips in time during periods of isolation - simultaneously caused and alleviated by technology - his #OtisMensahExists project has been a thought-provoking exploration of societal angst over the last year.
 Otis has a fresh perspective that is easily noticeable, someone who has a nuanced perspective on the ways capitalism leans on his music, and on the intersection of that between masculinity and mental health.
 From detailing the feeling of a "David Lynch personality" in self-described antisocial announcement ‘40 Years’ to the gentle jazz flow of ‘The Thinks’, #OtisMensahExists is a deeply contemplative project rich with message.

 In ‘Breath of life’ you say, ’That’s why I don’t ever leave the north’ – how does place inform your artistry?
 I’ve got an attachment to home; that line was about struggling to break away from your old idea of things, from the security net and comfort.
 I love home but I feel if you’ve been in a place for so long you can start to lose touch with what a life outside of those comforts would look and I want to push myself to see my artistry manifest in different spaces.
 The north has given me a lot of space to reflect and I do have a sense of anxiety around leaving, a fear of over-stimulation, not being able separate myself from the rush of things or not having familiarity to hold on to.